bytex-solutions/snamp/docs/installation.md

 ```
 > Note that version of the SNAMP components may vary and depends on the installed SNAMP version.

 Sometimes, this example output does not match with what you see.
-This may happen for the first start of SNAMP, because SNAMP components installing asynchronously.
-Wait for 1-2 minutes and print `bundle:list` again.
+This may happen for the first start of SNAMP, because SNAMP components are being installed asynchronously.
+Wait for 1-2 minutes and execute `bundle:list` again.

-After that, print `log:exception-display` in the shell console and verify that the command has empty output.
+After that, print `log:exception-display` in the shell console and verify that this command has empty output.
 But you might see the following message:
 ```
 com.bytex.snamp.connectors.wmq.MQConnectorActivator$WMQJavaClassesNotInstalled: WebSphere MQ classes for Java are not installed into OSGi environment
 ```

-This is not a fatal error but warning related to **IBM WMQ Connector** or **IBM WMB Connector**.
-The message informs that IBM WebSphere libraries are not installed into Apache Karaf correctly.
+That is not a fatal error but warning related to **IBM WMQ Connector** or **IBM WMB Connector**.
+This message informs you that IBM WebSphere libraries were not installed into Apache Karaf correctly.
 You may choose the following ways to fix this problem:
 * Uninstall these resource connectors if you don't want to monitor IBM WebSphere Message Queue or Message Broker.
 See [Upgrading SNAMP components](updating.md) for uninstallation instructions
 * Install IBM WebSphere libraries for Java correctly.
 See [IBM WMQ Connector](connectors/wmq-connector.md) for more details.